WPCD-Workflows/documentation/source/old/imp12/public/xml/workflows.rst

 ILSA
 ~~~~

-The workflow ilsa_aug.xml reads an equilibrium CPO from the ITM database
+The workflow ilsa_aug.xml reads an equilibrium CPO from the EU-IM database
 containing a high resolution fixed boundary equilibrium.
 It then
 analyzes the equilibrium for linear MHD stability and calculates a
 spectrum of growthrates and frequencies vs. toroidal mode numbers using